lyoganathan/packer_ICM_pipeline/README.md

 d-i pkgsel/include ubuntu-desktop
 ```

 But I got a software install error and VM dosen't build succesfully.
 Solution?
-Provision it in later with ansible.
+Provision ubuntu-desktop in later with ansible.